-MUNG take efforts in fostering startups in the formative stages, and appreciates that every Founder Entrepreneur will face difficult challenges when starting a business.
+MUNG takes efforts in fostering startups in the formative stages, and appreciates that every Founder Entrepreneur will face difficult challenges when starting a business.
 Typically, that Founder Entrepreneur will turn to fellow entrepreneurs, mentors, former colleagues, incubators and friends for initial advice and assistance.
-That may be in respect of writing a business plan, formulating a budget, determining a corporate structure, raising fundings or filing documents with the Companies Registry.
+That may be in respect to writing a business plan, formulating a budget, determining a corporate structure, raising funding or filing documents with the Companies Registry.
 Whatever it is, starting a business in Hong Kong is never as straight forward and easy as it may appear.

 MUNG appreciates that timely practical legal advice is critical in the formative stages of any startup business, not least because “getting it wrong” could negatively impact not only on growth and financing opportunities and could also adversely affect the Founder Entrepreneur’s own equity and value in that startup business.

-Legal technology is already making inroads into disclosure of documents for litigation (eDiscovery), knowledge management, due diligence, contract analysis and review, and practice management.
-Our lawyers are actively involved in the development of Legal Tech working together with on “Listcovision”.
+Legal technology is already making inroads into disclosure of documents for litigation (e-Discovery), knowledge management, due diligence, contract analysis and review, and practice management.
+Our lawyers are actively involved in the development of Legal Tech, working together with on our own legal tech solution.
 The key objective is to develop and exploit leading-edge machine learning tools for corporates.

 But unsupervised learning, adversarial methods, and reinforcement learning approaches are all being developed at pace in one of the hottest tech sectors globally.
 There are hundreds of legal tech startups around the world.
-Listcovision is adept at serving their legal needs.
-Tech startups are groundbreakers and they often need bespoke regulatory advice from us.
+MUNG's legal tech solution is adept at serving their legal needs.
+Tech startups are groundbreakers, and they often require bespoke regulatory advice from us.